dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/release-notes/cpp-10.md

 ### New

-* Added a new class CVector4 in the core module.
+* Added a new class `CVector4` in the core module.
 * Added new methods `SetTransformMatrix` and `GetTransformMatrix` to the class `CIntermediateResultUnit`.
 Enumeration `TransformMatrixType` is also added to support users specifying the type of the target matrix.
 * Added `CRIT_NORMALIZED_IMAGE` to the available result types of result cross-verification.
-* Added method `GetContours` to the `CContourUnit` class to get all the `CContour` objects contained in the unit and their hierarchies.
+* Added method `GetContours` to the class `CContourUnit` to get all the `CContour` objects contained in the unit and their hierarchies.

 ### Improved